If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 - Ability to add users to view just reports without access to sensitive customer data

-- View data for more than one website, e.g., membership site, separated store with cross-site measurement
+- View data for more than one website, e.g., membership site, separate store with cross-site measurement

 - Automatic enhanced event measurement